DPFs What Drivers Need to Know About Diesel Particulate Filters

 In order to meet modern Euro 5 & Euro 6 regulations on exhaust emissions, modern diesel vans and cars are now fitted with a DPF which basically works as a 'filter box' within the exhaust system, to capture soot and harmful particulates emitted from the engine and prevent them being released into the atmosphere.
 They can reduce particulate emissions by between 80-99% and are now as common as catalytic converters on petrol-fuelled cars.
 A diesel-powered vehicle fitted with a DPF will emit less particulates than a petrol-powered vehicle.
 In fact, these filters are so efficient at collecting particulates that the exhaust gas from a vehicle equipped with an additive DPF system will contain fewer particulates than the air that enters the engine!

 DPFs are here to stay and if you're purchasing a new van, or a used van of only a few years old, you won't have a choice over the fitment of a DPF (unless you buy a petrol!).
-The vehicle and engine manufacturers have had to include an exhaust filter in the design of their later models, in order to comply with the more stringent Euro 5 and Euro 6 exhaust emissions regulations.
+The vehicle and engine manufacturers have had to include an exhaust filter in the design of their later models, in order to comply with the more stringent Euro 5 and Euro 6 exhaust emissions regulations (most Euro 6 vehicles also incorporate an additive called AdBlue to reduce NOx emissions).

 How does a DPF work?